mypiaware/virtual-radar-server-installation/README.md

 This script may be safely ran multiple times if wanting to change a few of the settings from the original installation.

+This script should be able to install all versions of VRS on most popular Linux distributions.
+However, the current stable version of VRS (version 2.4.4) has an [issue with Mono](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#mono-issue) on the newer versions of a few Linux operating systems.
+The Mono issue may prevent aircraft icons and altitude stalks from appearing on the VRS webpage.
+The solution is to use either an older version of the Linux operating system, or use a preview version of VRS which will always display aircraft icons and altitude stalks.

+VRS version 2.4.4 (the latest stable release) will have aircraft icons and altitude stalks on these *latest* operating systems:
+* Fedora 35
+* openSUSE 15.3
+* Manjaro 21.2.0
+* Arch Linux

-This script has been confirmed to allow VRS version 2.4.4 (the latest stable release) to successfully run on:
+VRS version 2.4.4 (the latest stable release) will have aircraft icons and altitude stalks on these *older* operating systems:
 * Raspberry Pi OS Buster (32-bit -- Desktop & Lite)
+* Ubuntu 18.04.6 LTS
 * Debian 10.10
+* Linux Mint 19.3
 * MX Linux 19.4 *(only if systemd is enabled)*
 * elementary OS 5.1.7
-* Fedora 34
-* openSUSE 15.3
-* Manjaro 21.1.4
-* Arch Linux

-This script may also install VRS on other popular Linux distributions such as the latest versions of Ubuntu and Linux Mint.
-However, please read the important note below regarding other operating systems and the [Mono issue](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#mono-issue).
-The Mono issue may prevent aircraft icons and altitude stalks from appearing on the VRS webpage.
-Using a slightly older LTS (Long Term Support) version of an operating system may also remedy the Mono issue.
-Note that "Raspberry Pi OS" was recently known as "Raspbian".

 For anyone interested in trying a preview version (versions 2.4.5 or 3.0.0), this installation script offers the choice to install a preview version instead of the stable version (ver 2.4.4).
 Even though it is always risky to install a preview version that is under development, the [Mono issue](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#mono-issue) may make a preview version the better choice under certain circumstances.